DeepwaterDiscord/morl/docs/api/README.md

 | doprint           | `bool`       | Print reward progress to stdout                                             |

 ### <a name="Examples">`morl.examples`</a> | Examples

+MORL comes with numerous examples which we used in testing.
+It also comes with some sample configurations for you to use as you model your own MORL configurations.

 #### <a name="ExamplesDDPGMujoco">`morl.examples.ddpg_mujoco`</a> | DDPG Mujoco
 This example shows how to use our DDPG version of Multilearn in a sample environment, and also showcases the ability of our system to work in more complex environments, such as the OpenAI Mujoco Humanoid environment.